 Once I finished inking, I dripped some water over the card by tapping off a paintbrush.
 Distress Inks will lift and move around when you add water to them.
 You can see in the top left corner where I just sprinkled a bit, and the ink is beginning to lighten 🙂 After the water was dried, I gently peeled up the tape.

 I had the quilled coneflowers ready to go before I started inking – they are made from 8″ strips of 1/8″ quilling paper; the centers are the same length and width, just shaped into a gumdrop.
-If you click on the picture, you can see how I painted a bit of clear Wink of Stella over the petals.
+If you scroll down, you can see how I painted a bit of clear Wink of Stella over the petals.

 I gotta say, I love those brush pens.
 It’s definitely a staple for your craft stash.